-The performance of the tranche RZ (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other tranche RZ income classes (income-distributing unit certificates).
+The performance of the tranche SZ (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other income classes within the tranche SZ (income-distributing unit certificates).

 The following graphic shows the annual performance of the investment fund's tranche S (VTA), income-retaining unit certificates without payment of capital gains tax, in EUR up to the cut-off date 12/31/2022.